MariusLombard-Platet/search_engine_assignment/docs/reverse_index.md

 Reverse index structure
 =======================

-The reverse index is actually a class, which contains the reverse index.
+The reverse_index is actually a class, which contains the reverse index.

-Its structure is (evry item of this list is an attribute of the class:
+Its structure is (evry item of this list is an attribute of the class):

 * reverse_index: either `defaultdict(dict)` or `OOBTree`, depending on the conf.
     ```